kedro-org/kedro/docs/source/tools_integration/pyspark.md

 ## Initialise a `SparkSession` using hooks

-Before any `PySpark` operations are performed, you should initialise your [`SparkSession`](https://spark.apache.org/docs/latest/sql-getting-started.html#starting-point-sparksession) using [hooks](../hooks/introduction) in your custom project with the `after_context_created` hook specification.
+Before any `PySpark` operations are performed, you should initialise your [`SparkSession`](https://spark.apache.org/docs/latest/sql-getting-started.html#starting-point-sparksession) using an `after_context_created` [hook](../hooks/introduction).
 This ensures that a `SparkSession` has been initialised before the Kedro pipeline is run.

 Below is an example implementation to initialise the `SparkSession` in `src/<package_name>/hooks.py` by reading configuration from the `spark.yml` configuration file created in the previous section: